C1nderC0ated/sincript/README.md

 The script is built around being undoable.

 - **Per-value registry backups.** Before changing any registry value, the script saves a small `.reg` file containing **only that one value's previous state** to `Documents\PerfTweaks_Backups`.
 Double-click that `.reg` to put the value back.
 (It backs up just the value, not the whole key, so backups stay tiny — typically about 1 KB each.)
+Values containing quotes or empty `REG_SZ` data are backed up in a form that restores correctly; filenames use a wide random suffix so two values under the same key cannot overwrite each other's undo file in one pass.
 - **Full registry export** (optional) — exports all of `HKLM` and `HKCU` to `Documents\PerfTweaks_Backups`.
 It verifies both exports actually produced a file before reporting success, so a failed or partial backup (e.g. not elevated, or the folder isn't writable) is flagged with `[ERROR]` instead of a misleading `[OK]`.
 - **System Restore Point** (optional) — created on demand; `Apply recommended safe set` also offers to make one first.
 - **Log file** — every action is logged to `Documents\PerfTweaks_Backups\PerfTweaks_<random>.log`.
+- **Honest status lines.** Registry-heavy actions finish with `[OK]` only when every write in that action succeeded; otherwise you get `[WARN]` with a count and inline `[FAIL]` lines above pointing at what did not apply (common causes: not elevated, or a protected key).
+DNS, full-registry backup, OpenAsar, preset JSON restore, and admin-only repair actions (DISM/SFC, Windows Update reset, WinSxS compaction, memory compression) use the same principle — `[ERROR]` or `[WARN]` when something genuinely failed, not a blanket `[OK]`.
+The **apply hosts** action refuses to overwrite the system `hosts` file until a backup of the current file has landed.

 All backups and logs live in **`Documents\PerfTweaks_Backups`** — a `PerfTweaks_Backups` folder inside your user **Documents** folder.
 The script auto-detects the real Documents path (including OneDrive-redirected Documents) and falls back to `%USERPROFILE%\Documents` if needed.